Home Away From Home

 An Inclusive Campus Community

 As one of America’s oldest and most distinctive institutions of higher learning, Mercer University is proud to be a second home for students from more than 50 countries.
-We welcome all applicants, including international students, and consider students for admission to the traditional undergraduate program without regard to nationality or citizenship.
+We welcome all applicants, including international students, and consider students for admission to the residential undergraduate program without regard to nationality or citizenship.
 We are ready to support you as you transition to university enrollment in the U.S.

 Who Is An International Student?